SuperMechaCow/kroller/app/goals.md

 ## Bugs:

-- Daemons do not display detachments (no error)
-- Tau bracketing models with drones
+- Tau bracketing models with drones (see armiger bug)
-- Tau drone no weapons
 - Tau model bracket in [] and not ()
+- Costs of upgrades is not 100% accurate
+- No Force Org Slot / Warglaives have redundant rules tags
 - fix wahalinks (some 'http' and some '/who40ken')
-- Multiple model bracketting unit have multiple profiles (Armiger Warglaives)
+- Can only find one armiger in app.js
+- Convert gameCode query to lowercase
 - don't update tracker on swipe or spin
+- T'au not found in factionLinks
 - Not parsing Plagueburst crawlers (listed as upgrade and not unit) (check to see if "upgrade profile has statline characteristic")
 - Greyknights doesn't show built-in spell
+- <brotherhood></brotherhood> in Greyknights
 - can't copy output/gamecode by button on android
-- Plural Unit names not matching Singular unit names (bs/waha names)
+  ~ Plural Unit names not matching Singular unit names (bs/waha names)

+* aeldari subfaction not found
+* Eldar lists are putting HQ at the bottom?
+Out of order?
-- SM character upgrades change unit name and cannot find on waha
+* SM character upgrades change unit name and cannot find on waha
-- aeldari subfaction not found
-- unit link icons ONLY WORK IN CHROME (touch?)
+* unit link icons ONLY WORK IN CHROME (touch?)

-## Profiles not found / errors
-- IG Tank Commander uses seperate profile table
-- Space Marine Assautl Squad can't find profiles
-- Greyknights has many units without profiles
-- Battle Sisters Preacher missing profiles

-## Calculator To DO

-- data[8] isn't getting anything for rollCalc
-- Finish calculator/simulator MVP
-- load defender model into calculator
-- leadership roll in calculator
+* Error in accordion when copying from button
+* copy link/code/output

 ## To Do:

 FIX WAHALINKS TO CORE RULES DINGUS!
-(clicking on a core rule in a stratagem or ability directs to animetidd and not wahapedia. either scan and replace the rules when found in database, or scan to replace before adding to database)

-- FACTION keywords
-- toggle showing (faction) keywords
-- copy link/code/output
+data[8] isn't getting anything for rollCalc
+1 Finish calculator/simulator MVP
+2 load defender model into calculator
+3 leadership roll in calculator

 - New Game Button
 - Secondary selector
 - Expanded scoreboard when using Secondaries